Tejchak/Stocks/Resources/DESIGN-README.txt

     We designed our program using the classic Model, View, Controller.
 Our model contains the api key so the program can access the Alpha vantage API.
-Our model also contains a list of portfolios sos the program can add and store multiple portfolios.
+Our model also contains a list of portfolios so the program can add and store multiple portfolios.
 Portfolios are a class that we created to make the storage of a stock with its shares much simpler.
 Finally our model also contains a map of stocks to